Samantha Sang: 1975-1990s: Mainstream success

-By 1975, Sang had changed management and signed with Polydor which released three singles and her debut album, Samantha Sang and Rocked the World.
+By 1975, Sang changed management and signed with Polydor, which released three singles and her debut album, Samantha Sang and Rocked the World.

-In 1977, she recorded "When Love Is Gone", the theme song for French drama film Bilitis.
+In 1977, she recorded "When Love Is Gone", the theme song of the French drama film Bilitis.

 She visited Barry Gibb in France while the Bee Gees were recording songs for the Saturday Night Fever soundtrack.
 A new song, "Emotion", was written for her by Barry and Robin Gibb.
 The single was co-produced by Barry with the Bee Gees' production team of Albhy Galuten and Karl Richardson.
 Released in 1978, with backing vocals by Barry, it showcased a softer style and became a major hit worldwide.
 It reached number three on the US Billboard Hot 100 in March 1978, and earned a platinum record.
 It peaked at number eleven on the UK Singles Chart and at number two on the Australian Kent Music Report Singles Chart.

-Her following album, Emotion, although not produced by Barry Gibb, included a version of "Charade", a little-known Bee Gees' song from their 1974 album Mr. Natural.
+Her following album, Emotion, although not produced by Barry Gibb, included a version of "Charade", a little-known Bee Gees' song from its 1974 album Mr. Natural.
 Emotion peaked at No. 29 on the Billboard 200 and achieved a gold record in March 1978.
-Determined to succeed on her own merits, Sang did not record another Gibb song to capitalise on her success, but chose a disco track, "You Keep Me Dancing", as her next single.
+Determined to succeed on her own merits, Sang did not record another Gibb song to capitalise on her success, but she chose a disco track, "You Keep Me Dancing", as her next single.
 It peaked at No. 56 on the US Hot 100 (NZ # 21, Canada AC #10) and was followed into the charts by her cover of Wilson Pickett's "In the Midnight Hour".

-She recorded a cover of Eric Carmen's Top 20 single, "Change of Heart", featured as the B-side of "You Keep Me Dancing".
+She recorded a cover of Eric Carmen's top-20 single "Change of Heart", featured as the B-side of "You Keep Me Dancing".
 Her third album, From Dance to Love, was released by United Artists in 1979.